hozhiyi/juno_bot/README.md

 ### To Start GYMcD

-- Four terminals are required to run four sets of command on parallel.
+- Four terminals are required to run four sets of commands in parallel.

 1. Terminal 1
     - To clone our repo and build the project with Catkin.